 For example, some women’s rights activists have decided to just say NO to everything that is patriarchal, which may be an important political analysis, but it is not a strategy for action that inspires.
 Some are promoting gender mainstreaming of food and agricultural policies, a valid goal.
 However, it often turns into a quota system or a checklist for technocrats rather than a meaningful process for improving impact and bringing about systemic changes.

-"Our efforts to weigh in
+"Our efforts to weigh in have lacked a clear plan of action."

 Globally, our efforts to weigh in have lacked a clear plan of action.
 We have been present and somewhat active in spaces such as the UN Committee on World Food Security, the UN Commission on Sustainable Development and the Rio + 20 Conference, yet we lack a process for bringing forth more content.
 And, we are noticeably absent from other spaces and processes (nationally and regionally) where decisions are made that have significant impacts on women’s food security and rights.